im-usb/serious-sql/Data Exploration/record-counts-&-distinct-values.md

 # Record Counts and Distinct Values

+### Schema Name: dvd_rentals

+### Tables Covered:

+1. **film_list**: Contains detailed information about films available for rental, including titles, ratings, categories, and prices.
+2. **film_actor**: Likely a junction table linking films to actors, indicating which actors appear in which films.
+3. **nicer_but_slower_film_list**: A variant of the film_list table, possibly optimized for certain operations or queries.
+4. **city**: Stores data about cities, possibly related to store locations or customer addresses.
+5. **sales_by_film_category**: Provides sales data categorized by film category, essential for analyzing sales trends.
+6. **payment**: Contains data related to payments made for DVD rentals, including payment dates and amounts.
+7. **rental**: Likely stores rental transactions, including customer IDs, inventory IDs, and rental dates.

+### Summary:

+These tables cover various aspects of a DVD rental business, including film details, sales data, payments, rental transactions, and geographical information.
+Analyzing data from these tables can provide valuable insights into customer preferences, sales performance, inventory management, and geographical distribution of rentals.

 ## 1. How Many Records

 > How many rows are there in the film_list table?